kaelig/hidpi/README.md

 ### Debug Mode

-You can force `hidpi()` to output high resolution graphics to always serve high-definition images and test rendering on a regular display.
+You can force `hidpi()` to always serve high-definition graphics and test the rendering on a regular display.

 Set the `$hidpi-debug` variable to `true`: